The host's A record is registered in DNS after you choose not to register the connection's address

 Original KB number: 275554

-In Windows 2000, if you clear the Register this connection's address in DNS check box under Advanced TCP/IP Settings for a network interface, the IP address may register an A record for the host name in its primary DNS suffix zone.
+In Windows 2000, you clear the Register this connection's address in DNS check box under Advanced TCP/IP Settings for a network interface.
+In this scenario, the IP address may register an A record for the host name in its primary DNS suffix zone.

 For example, this behavior may occur if you have the following configuration:

 - The DNS service is installed on the server.